 - Making changes to your schedule is easy!
 Just log in to NEST from time to time and check the status of your desired courses.
 If another student drops the class or more seats become available, you can always add it to your schedule.
 If you want to change a course section, please check the course availability throughout the summer.

 Do I need a car?

 You do not need a car during you first year and probably not for the second year.
-You may need a car when you start attending clinicals and different sites around the area.
+You may need a car when you start attending clinicals at different sites around the area.
 Carpooling is always a possibility — just make sure you communicate with your clinical instructor and classmates.

 What supplies/equipment will I need?